By your sixth week of pregnancy, you’re beginning to notice the changes in your body and your pregnancy hormones are in overdrive.

 - Your doctor will order routine blood tests and ask for a urine sample.

-- During your pelvic exam, the doctor will examine your vagina, uterus, pelvis, fallopian tubes, and ovaries.
+- During your pelvic exam, your doctor will examine your vagina, uterus, pelvis, fallopian tubes, and ovaries.

 - You’ll be given information about what to expect during your pregnancy and instructions for a safe, healthy pregnancy and baby.